nogibjj/afraa_noureen-IDS_706-Mini_Project_2/README.md

 ***

 ### Goal of the Project
 Mini-Project 2 modifies [this existing Github template](https://github.com/afraa-n/IDS_706-Data_Engineering_Systems) by handling the loading and manipulation of a movies dataset stored in a `.csv` file using the Pandas library.

 This entails extracting meaningful insights from the dataset by generating descriptive statistics.

-The core functionality of this project involves identifying and presenting the movies with the highest ratings from the dataset.
+This project also represents the relationship between popularity ratings and average ratings out of 10.
+This project also identifies and presents the movies with the highest ratings from the dataset.

 The accompanying Makefile automates essential development tasks, making it easier for developers to maintain code quality, run tests, and streamline the development workflow.